 Hatha Yoga VS Raja Yoga

-Generally hath yoga represent to physical exercise for generate energy in the body . raja yoga is 8 limbs of yoga journey in this a yogi practicises all limbs of yoga for get higher level results.
+Generally hath yoga represents physical exercise to generate energy in the body. raja yoga is 8 limbs of the yoga journey in this a yogi practices all limbs of yoga to get higher level results called spiritual liberation,

 6 Types Yogic kriyas and Their Benefits you need to know